State ownership

 State ownership, also called public ownership or government ownership, is the ownership of an industry, asset, property, or enterprise by the national government of a country or state, or a public body representing a community, as opposed to an individual or private party.
 Public ownership specifically refers to industries selling goods and services to consumers and differs from public goods and government services financed out of a government's general budget.
 Public ownership can take place at the national, regional, local, or municipal levels of government; or can refer to non-governmental public ownership vested in autonomous public enterprises.
-Public ownership is one of the three major forms of property ownership, differentiated from private, collective/cooperative, and common ownership.
+Public ownership is one of the three major forms of property ownership, differentiated from private and collective/cooperative.

 In market-based economies, state-owned assets are often managed and operated as joint-stock corporations with a government owning all or a controlling stake of the company's shares.
 This form is often referred to as a state-owned enterprise.
 A state-owned enterprise might variously operate as a Nonprofit corporation, as it may not be required to generate a profit; as a commercial enterprise in competitive sectors; or as a natural monopoly.
 Governments may also use the profitable entities they own to support the general budget.
 The creation of a state-owned enterprise from other forms of public property is called corporatization.

 In Soviet-type economies, state property was the dominant form of industry as property.
 The state held a monopoly on land and natural resources, and enterprises operated under the legal framework of a nominally planned economy, and thus according to different criteria than enterprises in market and mixed economies.
 Nationalization is a process of transferring private or municipal assets to a central government or state entity.
 Municipalization is the process of transferring private or state assets to a municipal government.

 State-owned enterprise

 A state-owned enterprise is a commercial enterprise owned by a government entity in a capitalist market or mixed economy.
 Reasons for state ownership of commercial enterprises are that the enterprise in question is a natural monopoly or because the government is promoting economic development and industrialization.
 State-owned enterprises may or may not be expected to operate in a broadly commercial manner and may or may not have monopolies in their areas of activity.
 The transformation of public entities and government agencies into government-owned corporations is sometimes a precursor to privatization.
 State capitalist economies are capitalist market economies that have high degrees of government-owned businesses.